top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/20_linux.md

 # Mounting USB drives {#mounting-usb status=ready}

+Comment: It would be great to add pointers to pages explaining the commands, or provide a brief explanation of what we're doing. -JT

 First **plug in the USB drive** nothing will work if you don't do that first.
 Now ssh into your robot.
 On the command line type:

     duckiebot $ lsusb